DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-Qmods/README.md

 - In this analysis, simply swapping V and K and nothing else outperforms everything except ISRT!
     - In effect though, it creates an awkward non-SFB CK bigram which the analyzer doesn't pick up on.
     - VE/EV are also 3× more common than KE/EK and not too comfortable without alt-fingering.
-- For more analysis and comparison, see the [Test folder README][TestRM].
+- For more analysis and comparison, see the [WIP folder README][TestRM].
 <br><br>